Macker85/finding-football/README.md

 * ## Timetable with maps

 This section will allow the user to see what games are available and at what times.
-With the map they can also get directions to these locations and routes availale.
+With the map they can also get directions to these locations and routes available.

 ![alt text](../finding-football/docs/features/timetable-map.png)